Israel Process Service

 c.
 The request must include the Identification Number of the recipient.

 d.
 The request must include the full address as far as possible.

-The documents to be served must be translated into Hebrew, English or Arabic.
+The documents must be translated into Hebrew, English, or Arabic.

 Timeline for Execution